nicolasriquet/nicolasriquet.github.io/index.md

 I am a Belgian computer scientist and technology manager.

-I earned a Msc in Computer Science from the [University of Namur](https://www.unamur.be/en) and have been working since 2005 in various industries: pharmaceutical industry, space industry, and government.
-I have held various positions in software engineering, R&D and technical management.
+I earned a MSc in Computer Science from the [University of Namur](https://www.unamur.be/en) and have been working since 2005 in various industries: pharmaceutics, space, and government.
+I have held various positions in software engineering, software/systems architecture, R&D and technical management.

 ## Professional experience